 Pictures of this stunning development in Dubai have been wowing us for years.
 The first and largest artificial island, Palm Jumeirah (shown right), is designed for a population of 2 million people.
 Most houses have a beach and many have marinas.
 There are also dozens of high rise condo buildings, 100 hotels and on and on.
 In total, the development has three island complexes that were designed to house nearly 5 million people.
 Prices were originally very hefty, with a 14,000 SF undeveloped plot of land starting at about C$2M.
 Movie stars and other rich people bought up plots like crazy; some have already moved there.
 (The development is still years from completion, delayed by the current economic troubles, and prices have fallen.)

-Futuristic paranoiacs (paranoid futurists?) like myself are somewhat mollified by the thought that people with democratic freedoms would not just throw them away - and even if they wanted to, we have institutions to protect us from ourselves.
+Futuristic paranoiacs (paranoid futurists?) like me are somewhat mollified by the thought that people with democratic freedoms would not just throw them away - and even if they wanted to, we have institutions to protect us from ourselves.
 To lose our freedom, there would have to be some sort of perfect storm of events.

 When I started to research Palm Jumeirah and its sister islands, the first thing to set off alarm bells is that there will be no local government or citizen representation - the entire 5 million population will be administered by the corporation that built the islands.
 Or as that corporation, Nakheel, puts it, "Nakheel Asset Management (NAM) team will provide a top quality community management service to Palm Jumeirah's owners and residents."
 Note that's community management, not just property management.